iSavchenkoWeb/Medien_Test/README.md

 Also, for performance increase i configured mysql server to use query cache (SET GLOBAL query_cache_type = 1;)

-For adding comments i decided to use bundle, that provides all requested functionality (FOSUserBundle).
+For adding comments i decided to use bundle, that provides all requested functionality (FOSCommentBundle).

 Main controller, that contains all methods to work with posts (and API) - `src/Controller/PostController.php`.
 Also, you may check commits log, to have an idea about process of task implementation.
+I tried to leave very detailed commits.

 Thank you for your time and i hope that my solution will fit your needs!